wickman/pystachio/README.md

 This project is unrelated to the defunct Javascript Python interpreter.

+## Requirements ##

+Tested on Python 2.6 - 2.7.
+Most likely won't work prior to 2.6.x.
+Definitely won't work on Python 3.2.x because of metaclass issues but those are minor.

 ## Overview ##

 You can define a structured type through the 'Composite' type: